rolandyuwy/tp/docs/UserGuide.md

 * `find d/biscuits p/medium e/30-12-2020 t/cat t/dog` returns food items with `biscuits` in the description, `MEDIUM` priority, expires on `30-12-2020` and have either `cat` or `dog` as tags.

   ![result for 'find d/biscuits p/medium e/30-12-2020 t/cat t/dog'](images/findBiscuitsCatDog.png)

 <div style="text-align: right"><a href="https://ay2021s1-cs2103t-f13-4.github.io/tp/UserGuide.html">^ Back to top</a></div>

-## Deleting a food item

-The `delete` command deletes a specified food item from your food inventory, so that you can stop tracking it.

-**Format:** `delete INDEX`

-* It deletes the food item at the specified `INDEX`.
-  * The index refers to the index number shown in the displayed food list.
-  * The index **must be a positive integer** 1, 2, 3, …

-**Examples:**
-* `list` followed by `delete 2` deletes the 2nd food item in your food inventory.
-* `find tuna` followed by `delete 1` deletes the 1st food item from the result of the `find` command.

-<div style="text-align: right"><a href="https://ay2021s1-cs2103t-f13-4.github.io/tp/UserGuide.html">^ Back to top</a></div>

-## Editing a food item

-The edit command edits the details of an existing food item in your food inventory.
-If an entry is incorrect, you can easily edit the entry, without deleting and re-adding the food item.

-**Format:** `edit INDEX [d/DESCRIPTION] [p/PRIORITY] [q/QUANTITY] [e/EXPIRY DATE] [t/TAG]...`

-* It edits the food item at the specified `INDEX`.
-  * The index refers to the index number shown in the displayed food list.
-  * The index **must be a positive integer** 1, 2, 3, …
-* You must specify at least one parameter (other than the `INDEX`) for this command to be valid.
-* Existing values will be replaced with the values you input.
-* When editing tags, the existing tags of the food item will be removed i.e adding of tags is not cumulative.
-  * You can remove all the tags of a food item by typing `t/` without specifying any tags after it.
-* Similar to the [`add`](#adding-a-food-item) command, a food item with the same description, expiry date and tags as another food item is considered a duplicate.
-* The constraints for the individual parameters of the command (description, priority, quantity, expiry date, tags) are the same as those for the add command.

-**Examples:**
-* `edit 1 d/baked beans e/1-1-2020` edits the food description and expiry date of the 1st food item to be `baked beans` and `1-1-2020` respectively.
-* `edit 2 d/canned tuna q/0.5 can t/` edits the food description of the 2nd food item to be `canned tuna`, quantity to `0.5 can` and clears all existing tags.

-<div style="text-align: right"><a href="https://ay2021s1-cs2103t-f13-4.github.io/tp/UserGuide.html">^ Back to top</a></div>

-## Changing the quantity of a food item

-The `changeqty` command changes the quantity of an existing food item in your food inventory.
-This lets you easily update the current quantity of a food item if you used or stocked up on it.
-Use this command if you have bought new food items or used/discarded some existing food items.

-**Format:** `changeqty INDEX a/AMOUNT`

-* The index refers to the index number shown in the displayed food list.
-  * The index **must be a positive integer** 1, 2, 3, …
-* The amount is the quantity of a food item you want to change by.
-It is compulsory and can be any non-zero signed number.
-  * Choose an amount such that the final quantity is not less than or equal to zero.
-  * The amount can be specified up to a maximum of 2 decimal places.
-* Do not specify the unit of the food item.
-The existing unit will be used instead.

-**Examples:**
-* `changeqty 1 a/+1` increases the quantity of the 1st food item by 1.
-* `changeqty 2 a/-2` decreases the quantity of the 2nd food item by 2.

-<div style="text-align: right"><a href="https://ay2021s1-cs2103t-f13-4.github.io/tp/UserGuide.html">^ Back to top</a></div>